lchade/oop-assembly-line/MS1/README.md

 - project (supplied)
 - AssemblyLine (supplied)
 - Utilities

-<p>The Utilities module is a support module that contains the functionality that is common across the system.
-All objects in the system parse string data in the same way, use the same delimiter and report data fields in tabular format.</p>
+The Utilities module is a support module that contains the functionality that is common across the system.
+All objects in the system parse string data in the same way, use the same delimiter and report data fields in tabular format.

 The Utilities class for extracting tokens from a string, which consists of a set of fields separated by a specified delimiter and determining a field width that is sufficiently large to accommodate the tokens for a specified field.
 The field width is to be used to construct the output tables for the project.
 Tokens in a string are separated by one delimiter character